section-engineering-education/engineering-education/content/articles/script-tags-async-defer/index.md

 Tree construction involves the [building of the Document Object Model (DOM)](https://www.section.io/engineering-education/document-object-model/) using tokens.

-When the browser parses an HTML code and it comes across a `script` tag, the browser pauses the parsing of HTML codes and requests for the content of the `script` to download.
+When the browser parses an HTML code and it comes across a `script` tag, the browser pauses the parsing of HTML codes and requests for the content of the `script` to be downloaded.
 After the download of the script tag’s content is completed, the parsing of HTML code continues.

 If you have an HTML file with multiple `script` tags within the `header` tag or `body` tag.
 This may cause a significant delay in parsing the HTML file.
 The delay is because for every `script` tag the browser comes in contact with, the browser will pause the parsing of the HTML file, then request for the content of the `script` tag.
 The request blocks the content of the HTML file below the `script` tag.

 The parsing of the HTML file can then continue after the content of the `script` tag has been downloaded.
 Although, this delay may be avoided by placing the `script` tag before the closing `body` tag.

-The image below will give a better understanding of normal HTML parsing:
+The image below gives a better understanding of normal HTML parsing:

 ![Normal-script-execution](Normal-script-Execution.png)